-The SSPs span a wider range of SLCF emissions than the Representative Concentration Pathways, representing better the diversity of future options in air pollution management (high confidence).
+The SSPs span a wider range of SLCF emissions than the Representative Concentration Pathways (RCPs), representing better the diversity of future options in air pollution management (high confidence).
 In the SSPs, the socio-economic assumptions and climate mitigation ambition primarily drive future emissions, but the SLCF emission trajectories are also steered by varying levels of air pollution control originating from the SSP narratives, independently from climate mitigation.
 Consequently, SSPs consider a large variety of regional ambition and effectiveness in implementing air pollution legislation and result in wider range of future air pollution levels and SLCF-induced climate effects. {6.7.1}

 Air pollution projections range from strong reductions in global surface ozone and PM (e.g., SSP1-2.6, with strong mitigation of both air pollution and climate change) to no improvement and even degradation (e.g., SSP3-7.0 without climate change mitigation and with only weak air pollution control) (high confidence).
 Under the SSP3-7.0 scenario, PM levels are projected to increase until 2050 over large parts of Asia, and surface ozone pollution is projected to worsen over all continental areas through 2100 (high confidence).
 Without climate change mitigation but with stringent air pollution control (SSP5-8.5), PM levels decline through 2100, but high methane levels hamper the decline in global surface ozone at least until 2080 (high confidence). {6.7.1}

-Future Projections of the Effect of SLCFs on GSAT in the Core SSPs
+Future Projections of the Effect of Short-lived Climate Forcers (SLCFs) on Global Surface Air Temperature (GSAT) in the Core Shared Socio-economic Pathways (SSPs)

 In the next two decades, it is very likely that the SLCF emission changes in the WG1 core set of SSPs will cause a warming relative to 2019, whatever the SSPs, in addition to the warming from long-lived greenhouse gases.
-The net effect of SLCF and HFC changes on GSAT across the SSPs is a likely warming of 0.06°C–0.35°C in 2040 relative to 2019.
+The net effect of SLCF and hydrofluorocarbon (HFC) changes on GSAT across the SSPs is a likely warming of 0.06°C–0.35°C in 2040 relative to 2019.
 Warming over the next two decades is quite similar across the SSPs due to competing effects of warming (methane, ozone) and cooling (aerosols) SLCFs.
 For the scenarios with the most stringent climate and air pollution mitigations (SSP1-1.9 and SSP1-2.6), the likely near-term warming from the SLCFs is predominantly due to sulphate aerosol reduction, but this effect levels off after 2040.
 In the absence of climate change policies and with weak air pollution control (SSP3-7.0), the likely near-term warming due to changes in SLCFs is predominantly due to increases in methane, ozone and HFCs, with smaller contributions from changes in aerosols.
 SSP5-8.5 has the highest SLCF-induced warming rates due to warming from methane and ozone increases and reduced aerosols due to stronger air pollution control compared to the SSP3-7.0 scenario. {6.7.3}